- March 20, 2019

 Effective Head Lice Treatment in Mercer County

-If you’re a parent in the Mercer County, New Jersey area and either you suspect your child has lice or a school nurse has told you they are infested with lice, your thoughts immediately turn to effective head lice removal options.
+If you’re a parent looking for head lice removal in Mercer County, New Jersey and either you suspect your child has lice or a school nurse has told you they are infested with lice, your thoughts immediately turn to effective head lice removal options.
 At Lice Lifters of Mercer County, we help families like yours overcome the problem of head lice every day.